rationalpov/mentalModel/combinations.md

 > If, in some cataclysm, all of scientific knowledge were to be destroyed, and only one sentence passed on to the next generations of creatures, what statement would contain the most information in the fewest words?
 I believe it is the atomic hypothesis (or the atomic fact, or whatever you wish to call it) that all things are made of atoms—little particles that move around in perpetual motion, attracting each other when they are a little distance apart, but repelling upon being squeezed into one another. - Richard Feynman

+#### Occam's razor
+Understand the Combinatorial explosion by trying to analyses and isolate things back to its elements.
+It is very difficult to analyse 480 ways of dressing, but trace it down to 3 hats, 4 shirts, 5 pants, 4 pair of socks, 2 pair of shoes will be much easier.

+Thats the attribution of Occam's razor, Among competing hypotheses, the one with the fewest assumptions should be selected, because the one with the fewest assumptions, it is closer to the seed element of combinations.

 ___